California Car Shipping: 2026 Costs & Routes

 Discover interesting insights about the state you're shipping to or from

-California is a state of superlatives—from its stunning geography to its booming economy.
-Whether you're shipping your car to the Golden State or moving away, here are some fascinating facts about this remarkable place.
+California is one of the most dynamic states in America, attracting millions of people and countless vehicles every year.
+Whether you're shipping your car to the Golden State or moving away, here are some fascinating facts about this incredible region.

-• Economic Powerhouse: If California were a country, its economy would rank among the world's largest.
-The state drives innovation in technology, entertainment, agriculture, and renewable energy.
+• Economic Powerhouse: If California were its own country, it would have the world's fifth-largest economy, driven by technology, entertainment, agriculture, and international trade.

 Car Shipping 101